 In the Master in Financial Management you will focus on:

-- How to align individual motives to organizational motives via performance management and compensation systems;
+How to align individual motives to organisational motives via performance management and compensation systems;

-- How to effectively introduce changes in financial management policies within organizations.
+How to effectively introduce changes in financial management policies within organisations.

-The MSc program in Financial Management is part of the CFA® Institute University Recognition Program.
-As such, this Master’s program is a good choice for students interested in enrolling in the CFA® Program and obtaining the CFA® charter, the designation of excellence in the investment community.
+The MSc programme in Financial Management is part of the CFA® Institute University Recognition Programme.
+As such, this Master’s programme is a good choice for students interested in enrolling in the CFA® Programme and obtaining the CFA® charter, the designation of excellence in the investment community.
 U.S.E. can offer scholarships to outstanding master students to undertake CFA® exams at a special price.

 This MSc in Financial Management provides you with:

-in which you learn to understand not just a firm’s finances, but also how to deal with economic, managerial, regulatory, and reporting issues to maximize enterprise value;
+A unique, multidisciplinary and international programme in which you learn to understand not just a firm’s finances, but also how to deal with economic, managerial, regulatory, and reporting issues to maximise enterprise value;

-The core objectives of this Master’s program can be summarised by the five A’s of financial management: Attract, Allocate, Administer, Analyse, and Anticipate.
+The core objectives of this Master’s programme can be summarised by the five A’s of financial management: Attract, Allocate, Administer, Analyse, and Anticipate.

-- Attract: Attracting money involves key decisions on the source of financing.
-This program will provide you with insights into the dynamics of international capital markets and how they can be used to raise capital for everything from start-ups to multinational mega-projects.
+Attract: Attracting money involves key decisions on the source of financing.
+This programme will provide you with insights into the dynamics of international capital markets and how they can be used to raise capital for everything from start-ups to multinational mega-projects.

-- Analyze: Financial managers need to constantly analyze and monitor the firm with respect to profitability, liquidity, and solvency.
+Analyse: Financial managers need to constantly analyse and monitor the firm with respect to profitability, liquidity, and solvency.
 This involves financial statement analysis and cost calculations.
 As a financial manager, you also need to manage and monitor different risk exposures.

-Upon completion of the MSc in Financial Management, you are prepared for a career in financial management within an SME or multinational organization; or in a consulting firm.
-Graduates have taken on positions such as: financial trainee, financial management consultant, financial analyst, business consultant, business analyst, business trainee, assistant treasurer, or assistant controller.
-Although geared toward the financial side of management, this program also provides a sound basis for more general managerial tasks.
+Upon completion of the MSc in Financial Management, you are prepared for a career in financial management within an SME or multinational organisation; or in a consulting firm.
+Graduates have taken on positions such as financial trainee, financial management consultant, financial analyst, business consultant, business analyst, business trainee, assistant treasurer, or assistant controller.
+Although geared toward the financial side of management, this programme also provides a sound basis for more general managerial tasks.